 It’s no secret that child custody cases are stressful for all parties involved – especially for the children.
 Ending a relationship that includes children adds a new set of emotions to the table, and our priority is keeping your child’s best interest at heart.
-Our experienced child custody lawyers will help you understand your rights as a parent and protect the future of your family.
+Our experienced custody lawyers in Harrisburg, PA will help you understand your rights as a parent and protect the future of your family.

 Spousal and Child Support/Alimony

 Post-separation can often be a time of financial uncertainty, and you might be worried if your family even qualifies for support.
 We get it – Pennsylvania laws surrounding spousal, child support, and alimony can be extremely confusing, especially if you are trying to figure it out on your own.
 Our spousal, child support and alimony attorneys stay current with the evolving laws and will help you understand both your rights and responsibilities as your family moves forward.

 Surrounding the excitement that comes with starting a marriage, no one wants to think about the possibility of it ending.
 While stereotypically a prenuptial agreement can be perceived as negative, we believe in the importance of protecting your assets in the event of divorce or separation.
 Our team is here to answer your “what if…” questions before they become a “what now?” situation.

 Marital Settlement Agreements